mkuklis/slidebox/README.md

-#About
+##togglebox
-**togglebox** - Simple Zepto plugin which turns your checkboxes into iPhone like slideboxes
+Simple Zepto plugin which turns your checkboxes into iPhone like slideboxes

 The usage example: